ssu-humane/visual-gender-trait-politician/README.md

 python infer.py --model_path model.pt --data_path sample_input.csv --result_path sample_output.csv img_dir sample_img
 ```

-- data_path: a csv file that has the 'path' column, which indicates the file path (without directory path)
+- data_path: a CSV file that has the 'path' column, which indicates the file path (without directory path)
 - img_dir: directory path that contains image files

 ## How the model was trained

 The model was trained on crowdworkers' perceptions of each of the 14 target traits.
-If you would like more details, please refer to the paper.

 ## Performance